qmlbook/qmlbook/en/ch04/index.rst

 .. index:: Transformation, Translation, Rotation, Scaling, ClickableImage Helper, Stacking order

 A transformation manipulates the geometry of an object.
 QML Items can in general be translated, rotated and scaled.
-There is a simple form of these operation and a more advanced way.
+There is a simple form of these operations and a more advanced way.

 Let's start with the simple transformations.
 Here is our scene as our starting point.